MalexT/VolleyballTeamManagementApp/README.md

 ## Usage

-Change username and password in dbconfig file and then run:
+Change username and password in dbconfig file to match those on your computer (or create a new user with these credentials).
+You might need to change the port on which the app is running (you can find port number in project.clj file) and then run:

     $ lein ring server